 Remember, it all started with this tile selection from Floor & Decor.
 I had major heart eyes for those marble rounds.
 Remember, we did marble herringbone for our kitchen backsplash so I thought this would really tie in nicely.

+We had already added vinyl plank flooring in this space before we moved in but that was the only thing that had been updated in here.
 The number one mission was to open up our shower.
-We knew that would the game changer.
-We knocked out the shower enclosure to open up the whole wall.
-We also cut the top portion of this half wall next to the vanity so we could get a better view of all that pretty tile!
+We knew that would the game changer because the shower was so tight and enclosed.
+We knocked out the shower enclosure to open up the whole wall giving us a lot more shower space.
+Because the shower tile really was the star of the space, we wanted to make sure you could actually see it!
+We cut the top portion of the wall that was blocking the shower to create a half wall next to the vanity so we could get a better view of all that pretty tile!

-And can we just have a moment for this large space that pulling down that wall revealed?
+Once we pulled down the wall – we had this beautiful large space.
+The room immediately felt larger and more open.
 The shower is the exact same size, yet it looks ten times bigger now.

 As the tile was going up I had already set my mind on white grout but when I saw the dark spacing between the tile, I considered switching to a gray grout.
 For just a minute.
 Then, I stuck with my original plan and I’m so glad I did.